 Observe how WordPress motivates subscription to their newsletter.

-- News updates.
-Receiving news updates is the third most cited reason for subscribing to email newsletters, with 21.4% respondents naming this as a basis for subscription.
+Receiving news updates is the third most cited reason for subscribing to email newsletters, with 21.4% of the respondents naming this as a basis for their subscription.
 Similarly, as with “deals and special offers”, emphasize in your sign-up forms that by signing up, the client will remain in the loop and will receive updates regularly.
 One of email marketing’s best practices is letting people know how regularly they will receive newsletters; as such, include information on newsletter frequency in the sign-up forms (daily, weekly, monthly).

 Here’s a great example of Unbounce inviting individuals to sign up for their newsletter.

-For example, ContentVerve offers free ebook in exchange for the user’s email address.
+For example, ContentVerve offers a free ebook in exchange for the user’s email address.

 …’Til Needy Emails, Irrelevant Content and Spam Do Us Part